 Delving Deeper into Nodes

 EKS is in charge of Kubernetes-as-a-Service.
 This, however, largely applies to the Kubernetes control plane.
-For the pods to be deployed, you must still contribute compute nodes to your EKS Cluster.
-You may build worker nodes for your EKS Cluster in two methods.
+To deploy the pods, you must still contribute compute nodes to your EKS Cluster.
+You may build worker nodes for your EKS Cluster using two methods.

-You may establish, maintain, and administer your worker nodes using this tool, giving you more authority over your platforms.
+This tool allows you to establish, maintain, and administer your worker nodes, giving you more authority over your platforms.

-You don’t have to manage the nodes in the EKS Kubernetes Cluster if you choose that option.
-However, you have to define specifications, and EKS will handle everything else.
+If you choose that option, you don’t have to manage the nodes in the EKS Kubernetes Cluster.
+However, you must define specifications, and EKS will handle everything else.

 Useful Link: EKS Vs. AKS Vs. GKE: Which is the right Kubernetes platform for you?